 Microstrain peak broadening

-shifts the lattice constants for the contribution of a phase into a histogram (powder diffraction only).
+shifts the lattice constants for the contribution of a phase into a histogram.
 The values are added to the reciprocal lattice parameter tensor terms.
 They must be refined in sequential refinements or where the lattice constants are slightly different in different histograms (as an example see the Combined X-ray/CW-neutron refinement of PbSO4 tutorial.

 is treated in one of two ways.
 Intensity corrections can be added to the model here or a full texture model is possible with the "Texture" tab (which usually requires multiple histograms at different sample or detector settings).
 The approaches available here are March-Dollase, which requires a definition of a unique axis (in crystallographic coordinates) and the relative amount of excess or depletion of crystallites in that direction; or Spherical Harmonics, where the selection of an order determines the shape of the probability surface (which is always constrained to match the symmetry of the crystal system).

 can occur when crystals/crystallites have minimal mosaic character, which results in lowering of diffraction intensities for the most intense reflections.
-This is not commonly seen in powder diffraction.
+This is not commonly seen in CW powder diffraction, but can be more apparent in neutron TOF data.
+For single crystal data the extinction model is more complex allowing for primary and two types of secondary extinction.

-This correction, using the Babinet model, is typically used to treat scattering from water that is not well-ordered in protein structures.
-It probably makes no sense in any other application.
+This correction, using the Babinet model, is typically used to treat scattering from solvent that is not well-ordered in protein structures.
+It probably makes no sense in most any other application.

 1. In this tab, menu items allow copying values or refinement flags to histograms/phases and selection of which histograms are used in the current phase.